AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/upload-csv-audience-sourcing.md

 ---
-title: Upload CSV files for Audience Sourcing
+title: Upload CSV file for Audience Sourcing
 description: Learn how to upload your CSV file as a self-service data source to ingest audience data into Real-Time CDP Collaboration.
 ---
-# Upload CSV files for audience sourcing
+# Upload CSV file for audience sourcing

-Learn how to upload CSV files in the Adobe Real-Time CDP Collaboration UI to source audience data for activation and analysis.
+This guide provides steps to upload a CSV file in the Adobe Real-Time CDP Collaboration UI to source your audience data for use in collaboration projects.

 ## Overview {#overview}

-Follow this workflow to upload CSV files containing your audience data to source and manage first-party audiences within Collaboration.
+Follow this workflow to upload a CSV file containing your audience data to source and manage first-party audiences within Collaboration.

 >[!NOTE]
 >